minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 The detailed specification of the endpoint is provided in appendix 3.

-The Authorization header will contain a Bearer token which consists of the `YYYYYYYYYYYYY` part of the Code.
+The Authorization header will contain a Bearer token which consists of the `token` (YYYYYYYYYYYYY) part of the `code`.

 In common CURL syntax it looks like this: